Here's how to watch the Emmys this Sunday, no cable TV required

 Mrs. Maisel amazed us, Game of Thrones played out and Chernobyl blew up.
-It's been a massive year for television, but which of these TV shows will claim the honor of an Emmy award?
+It's been a massive year for television, but which of these TV shows will claim the honor of an Emmy?

 How to watch the Emmys without cable